International Foundation Year

 If you don't have a suitable qualification for direct entry to a UK university, we can help with our Foundation year courses.

-Our Chemistry with Biomedicine BSc provides you with a comprehensive theoretical and practical understanding of chemistry and how it is applied in biomedicine to prepare you for a professional life in the ever-changing, interdisciplinary environment of 21st century chemistry.
-To achieve these goals, our programme integrates the teaching of core chemical principles with techniques from biomedical research, all illustrated with examples taken from the very broad range of chemical biology and biomedicine research and practice at King’s.
+King’s Chemistry with Biomedicine BSc provides you with a comprehensive theoretical and practical understanding of chemistry and how it is applied in biomedicine to prepare you for a professional life in the ever-changing, interdisciplinary environment of 21st century chemistry.
+To achieve these goals, this programme integrates the teaching of core chemical principles with techniques from biomedical research, all illustrated with examples taken from the very broad range of chemical biology and biomedicine research and practice at King’s.
 The programme starts with the principles of physical, organic and inorganic chemistry, with additional maths to ensure you can successfully handle advanced physical and computational chemistry.
 It incorporates an integrated laboratory course that brings together the different strands of chemistry.
 In your third year, you will study a range of specialised modules in order to investigate particular aspects of the application of chemical principles to biological and biomedical problems.
 Our academics have expertise in a wide range of research areas, including chemical biology, biomolecular spectroscopy, computational methods, materials science and nanotechnology, pharmaceutical sciences, analytical chemistry, and a wide range of developmental and cell biology.
 Flexibility in course choice: Students on the BSc and MSci courses do the same first three years, which includes project-driven laboratory practicals in Year 3.
 Students wanting a general Chemistry degree, for instance to progress to teaching, journalism, management and similar careers, will usually opt for the BSc degree.
-However, if you want a full- research experience that introduces you to current areas of intensive chemical research you should choose the MSci degree, which involves an additional year.
+However, if you want a full research experience that introduces you to current areas of intensive chemical research you should choose the MSci degree, which involves an additional year.
 To do this you would normally require marks in Year 3 equivalent to a 2:1 or above.
 Transfer between these two degrees is possible up to and including the third year.
-Transfer from the Chemistry with Biomedicine MSci/BSc degrees, to the Chemistry MSci/BSc degrees, is also possible up to and including the first term of the second year.
-Students on the Chemistry and Chemistry with Biomedicine BSc/MSci courses are also able to transfer to the corresponding ‘with a Year’s Professional Placement’ pathway after their second year providing they meet the academic requirements and gain one of the competitive year-long internships.
-This will add an extra year to the course.
-A Study Abroad pathway is available for MSci students to transfer into and spend either their third year, or a semester of their third or fourth year, studying at a partner institution before returning to King’s to complete their studies.
-Transfer and progression to the Study Abroad pathway or the ‘with a Year’s Professional Placement’ programme requires students to meet and maintain a grade threshold.
+Transfer from Chemistry with Biomedicine MSci/BSc degrees, to Chemistry MSci/BSc degrees, is also possible up to and including the first term of the second year.
+Students on the Chemistry and Chemistry with Biomedicine BSc/MSci programmes are also able to transfer to the corresponding ‘with a Year in Industry’ programme after your second year, provided you meet the academic requirements and gain one of the competitive year-long internships.
+This will add an extra year to the programme.
+Study abroad pathways are available for MSci students to transfer into and spend either an additional year, or a semester of your fourth year, studying at a partner institution before returning to King’s to complete your studies.
+Transfer and progression to either of the study abroad pathways or the ‘with a Year in Industry’ programme requires you to meet and maintain a grade threshold.
+If the MSci and Year in Industry programmes are of interest, please refer to the programme listing for details on content, fees and visas.
+We will use a delivery method that will ensure you have a rich, exciting experience from the start.
+Face to face teaching will be complemented and supported with innovative technology so that students also experience elements of digital learning and assessment.
+This course is primarily taught at the King’s College London Waterloo Campus, with some teaching at Guy’s Campus.

 Waterloo campus is home of the Florence Nightingale Faculty of Nursing & Midwifery and facilities for other faculties